-He also had a photographic memory, was a whiz at math, and wore mismatched clothes often in need of a washing.
-“He wore a montage of colors that had no relevancy to each other,” said Irv Lightstone, a close friend of Norman’s who was head professional at Maple Downs GC in Toronto for 45 years.
+He also had a photographic memory, was a whiz at math, and wore mismatched clothes often in need of washing.
+“He wore a montage of colors that had no relevance to each other,” said Irv Lightstone, a close friend of Norman’s who was head professional at Maple Downs GC in Toronto for 45 years.

 Norman’s eccentricities drove Canadian golf authorities crazy: He often failed to show for trophy presentations, would sell the first-place prize before the tournament started, and lie down in fairways to protest slow play.

 But he also had a supernatural ability to hit golf balls with incredible precision and consistency, using a homemade swing that defied every sacred tenet of instruction: He started with his arms and legs ramrod straight and the club about two feet behind the ball (see below).

 In the two months before the ’56 Masters, Norman toured the southeastern U.S. with Lightstone and Ken Jacobs, another hotshot amateur from Toronto.
 They competed in top amateur tournaments against the best Americans, including Bill Campbell and Billy Joe Patton.

 When Moe finally got to Augusta National, he found it hard to believe he was in a field of the world’s best—players such as Hogan, Snead, Demaret, Sarazen, Ouimet.
 “I played 45 holes a day,” Norman said.
 “I was running around there.
 You don’t get this chance every day.”

 There are some stories about Norman at the Masters that have become part of the folklore surrounding him.
 One tale has an outraged Clifford Roberts, the stern Master’s chairman, chasing after Moe in the first practice round thundering that he must take a caddie.
 Norman and Lightstone said it never happened and that Augusta members provided Moe with a caddie for the week at no cost.